stevesouth/page-slide-and-fade/README.md

 page-slide-and-fade
 ===================

-Tiny utility to enable a nice slide, fade, scaling page animation a found in flipboard and other apps.
+Tiny utility to enable a nice slide, fade and scale page animation a found in flipboard and other apps.
+Only hardward accelerated transitions are used so it should all be nice and smooth even on mobile devices.

 ## Instant Demo